ES-HPC-MPC: Exponentially Stable Hybrid Perception Constrained MPC for Quadrotor with Suspended Payloads: Exponentially Stable Hybrid Perception Constrained MPC

 \subsection{Lyapunov Stability and ES-CLF Constraints}

-To ensure stability in our hybrid system, we establish bounds on the control Lyapunov function of the whole system $V$ by combining the bounds on the quadrotor and payload control Lyapunov function.
-Hence, $V$ should satisfy the following inequality:
+To ensure stability in our hybrid system, we establish bounds on the control Lyapunov function of the whole system $V$, by combining the bounds on the quadrotor and payload control Lyapunov functions.
+Hence,

 where $\mathbf{z} = ^{\top}$.
-The matrices $\shortunderline{\mathbf{Q}}$ and $\bar{\mathbf{Q}}$ are block diagonal positive definite matrices that can be expressed as: $ \shortunderline{\mathbf{Q}} = Diag \{\shortunderline{\mathbf{Q}}_1, \shortunderline{\mathbf{Q}}_2, s \shortunderline{\mathbf{L}}_1 \}$ and $\bar{\mathbf{Q}} = Diag \{ \bar{\mathbf{Q}}_1, \bar{\mathbf{Q}}_2, s \bar{\mathbf{L}}_1 \} $.
+The matrices $\shortunderline{\mathbf{Q}}$ and $\bar{\mathbf{Q}}$ are block diagonal positive definite matrices that can be expressed as: $ \shortunderline{\mathbf{Q}} = \mathrm{blkdiag} \{\shortunderline{\mathbf{Q}}_1, \shortunderline{\mathbf{Q}}_2, s \shortunderline{\mathbf{L}}_1 \}$ and $\bar{\mathbf{Q}} = \mathrm{blkdiag} \{ \bar{\mathbf{Q}}_1, \bar{\mathbf{Q}}_2, s \bar{\mathbf{L}}_1 \} $.